apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

             This type can only be queried by hll_union_agg, hll_cardinality, hll_hash functions.
         BITMAP
             BITMAP type, No need to specify length.
 Represent a set of unsigned bigint numbers, the largest element could be 2^64 - 1
+        QUANTILE_STATE
+            QUANTILE_STATE type, No need to specify length.
+Represents the quantile pre-aggregation result.
+Currently, only numerical raw data types are supported such as `int`,`float`,`double`, etc.
+            If the number of elements is less than 2048, the explict data is stored.
+            If the number of elements is greater than 2048, the intermediate result of the pre-aggregation of the TDigest algorithm is stored.

     ```
     agg_type: Aggregation type.
 If not specified, the column is key column.
 Otherwise, the column   is value column.